Rent Increase Facts | Answer |

 Landlords in Missouri may not raise the rent if:

 Although most other states have landlord retaliation laws, Missouri law does not address retaliatory rent increases.
-However, local governments may enact retaliation laws.
+However, local governments may have laws which ban landlord retaliation.

-For example, in Kansas City, landlords cannot increase rent because a tenant:
+For example, Kansas City landlords cannot increase rent because a tenant:

 How Often Can Rent Be Increased in Missouri?